MattShannon/htk_io/README.rst

 - alignment files (also known as "label" files)
 - decision tree question set files
 - decision tree files
+- raw vector sequence files, used by HTS for storing speech parameter sequences

 Alignments, trees, etc are represented in memory using simple python data structures.